 In February 2015, the Department of Health Care Services (DHCS) and the California Department of Aging (CDA) convened the CBAS HCB Settings stakeholder process as directed by CMS and required by STCs 95 in the 1115 BTR Waiver, now referenced in STC19(c) in the CalAIM Demonstration Waiver.
 Over the course of three meetings lasting three-hours each in February, March, and April 2015, and with individuals participating in-person at CDA and via webinar, stakeholders engaged in thoughtful conversation about the HCB Settings regulations.
 This conversation included consideration of personcentered planning and the CBAS program in the context of both the State and HCB Settings regulations.
 Stakeholders completed group exercises to develop greater understanding of the HCB Settings regulations, to assist in considering the level of compliance of the CBAS program and individual centers statewide with the regulations, and to participate in drafting content for the CBAS HCB Settings Transition Plan.
-The meetings used the CMS Statewide Transition Toolkit to focus group discussion, including engaging participants in answering the "Exploratory Questions to Assist States in Assessment of Non-Residential Home and Community-Based Service (HCBS) Settings" Refer to the CDA website to review the CBAS HCB Settings Stakeholder Activities Work Tool that documents this stakeholder discussion.
-The CBAS HCB Settings Stakeholder

-Process calendar that was shared with stakeholders in February 2015 is posted on the CDA website.
+The meetings used the CMS Statewide Transition Toolkit to focus group discussion, including engaging participants in answering the "Exploratory Questions to Assist States in Assessment of Non-Residential Home and Community-Based Service (HCBS) Settings" Refer to the CDA CBAS HCB Settings Stakeholder Activities webpage to review the CBAS HCB Settings Stakeholder Activities Work Tool-CMS Exploratory Questions that documents this stakeholder discussion.
+The CBAS HCB Settings Stakeholder Process calendar that was shared with stakeholders in February 2015 is posted on the CDA CBAS HCB Settings Stakeholder Activities webpage.